Should ArcelorMittal Dofasco's Air Emissions Permit Be Renewed?

 Key Issues

-- Should the steel mill's air emissions permit be renewed under current conditions?
+- Should the air emissions permit be renewed for this integrated steel mill?

-- Are the production limits and emission caps adequate to protect local air quality?
+- Are the emission limits adequate to protect nearby residents' health?

 - What conditions should apply to the facility's operational flexibility?